-On a crisp fall morning, Cooper awakes with a satisfying stretch, his four sleek legs pressed toward the morning sunshine that streams through a nearby window.
+On a crisp fall morning, Cooper awakes with a satisfying stretch, his four sleek legs pressed toward the ceiling.
 His long tail thumping and batlike ears flapping, Cooper gets up, excitedly bounding around the room.

 Cooper lives his joy-filled days on Cape Cod, Massachusetts with his family, humans Jodi and Leo and cats Bella, Luna, Gia, and Cali.
 Jodi says Cooper is the perfect dog, the kind anyone would love to welcome into their homes.

 “He’s quite a character!” says Jodi lovingly.
 “He’s got those big eyes, those floppy ears.
 Every morning he’s so excited to go on his walk with Leo.
 He just loves it.
 He is such a lovebug.
 He loves absolutely everyone who comes into the house.
 He loves all people.
 Every night, when Leo and I sit down on the couch to watch our shows, Cooper climbs right up on us like he’s a lapdog.”

 His life is dreamy now, but Cooper used to live in a laboratory nightmare.

 Before his rescue, Cooper was held captive with other animals at a veterinary school where he was being used for surgical practice.
 He endured the slicing and recovery of an unnecessary removal of his femoral heads—the bony balls that affix his legs to his hips.

 Had our Animal Rescue Team not stepped in to rescue Cooper and his fellow animals from the university, his fate would have been very different.
 Cooper would have been euthanized at the end of the semester, when he was no longer needed for students’ practice.